raynigon/storebackup-docker/Readme.md

 Will backup your data for the last 90 days.
 There will be at least 120 backups and the first backup of a week will be saved for a year.

 ### Compose
-You can use the container also with Docker Compose
+You can use the container also with Docker Compose.

 __Example__:
 ```
 storebackup: